 Listen to front-line sales managers and reps

-Planning quotas and assigning territories should be a collaborative process.
+Planning quotas and sales territory mapping should be a collaborative process.
 Instead of handing down the latest territory assignments from the top, work with your sales managers and even your sales reps to get the latest intelligence from the front lines.
 Which territories are seen as particularly promising, and which ones are the backwaters that no one wants to work and why?
 Sales people know how to detect opportunities, so take advantage of their insights and intuition to build a stronger sales performance management program.

 Make a “living” plan